 Below are some examples:

-- When writing about a cruise to Alaska, you could talk about “sharing the adventure of Alaska’s wilderness with your loved ones” or “traverse the majesty of the Last Frontier.”
+- When creating a business brochure about a cruise to Alaska, you could talk about “sharing the adventure of Alaska’s wilderness with your loved ones” or “traverse the majesty of the Last Frontier.”

 - Copy advertising personalized birthday cakes, mention “make every birthday cake as unique as the person celebrating” or “birthday cakes as perfect as you are.”